The Jonathan Winters Show: Format

 This early Jonathan Winters Show consisted of an opening monologue by Winters, a musical number by a guest star, and a closing comedy sketch by Winters, which might also include the guest star.

 Cast

-In addition to host Winters, announcer Don Pardo was also on the program through March 1957, frequently appearing with Winters in the sketches also.
-In that month, he was replaced by Wayne Howell in this role.
+In addition to host Winters, announcer Don Pardo was on the program through March 1957, frequently also appearing with Winters in the sketches.
+After March, he was replaced by Wayne Howell in this role.
 Regular musical support was provided by the Eddie Safranski Orchestra.